|Home|||||Biography|||||Gallery|||||Artists Statement|||||Notes and News|||||Events|||||Links|||||Contact|

 Diploma studies at the Emily Carr Institute of Art and Design, Vancouver, B.C. served to focus and further my artistic explorations.
 I create large drawings using various materials, paintings using watercolour, acrylic, and oil paints and collaged/mixed media works.
 Increasingly impressionistic, my recent works invite viewers to ponder, to re-imagine the forms, to make each piece their own.

 My art works are exhibited in private and public galleries in Canada and Chile.
-My exhibition history scans twenty-five years with creative presentations in twenty-four solo exhibits and over ninety group exhibits to date.
+My exhibition history scans thirty years with creative presentations in twenty-four solo exhibits and over one hundred group exhibits to date.
 Selected works are included in Canadian and Chilean permanent art collections.
 A selection of my paintings is on display at the Quesnel Arts and Recreational Centre Art Gallery, British Columbia.